RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 ![](images/license/download.png)

-Then you need to insert the copied License Key to License Manager in Dbeaver EE.
+Then you need to insert the copied License Key to License Manager in DBeaver.

 ### Insert the License key to License Manager

-To start using DBeaver EE with your License Key you need to open License Manager in DBeaver EE:
+To start using commercial versions of DBeaver with your License Key you need to open License Manager in DBeaver:
 Help -> DBeaver License Info

 ![](images/license/help.png)